zhanserikAmangeldi/User-manager-CLI_UI/README.md

 # Getting Started
 ### Dependencies
 - Python :)
-- Curses and Subprocess(Python Libraries, on 99% will be pre installed)
+- Curses and Subprocess(Python Libraries, on 99% will be pre installed).

 ### Installing
 With GIT :